dautovicharis/Charts/README.md

 ⚠️ ⚠️ ⚠️
 - I will continue supporting this library as much as I can.
 - For all new contributions, you can create a PR directly to the main branch.
-- If you want to test how it looks, please use the latest snapshot.
+- If you want to test how it looks, please check [JS Demo](https://dautovicharis.github.io/Charts/jsDemo/).
-- The demo Android app link is broken.
-I'm currently working on resolving some issues with the Google Play Console.

 ![logo-no-background](https://github.com/dautovicharis/Charts/assets/7049715/4150f102-1b05-4fd7-ab01-63480d2e6d50)